Timestamps in BigchainDB¶

-BigchainDB doesn’t use timestamps to determine the order of transactions or blocks.
-In particular, the order of blocks is determined by RethinkDB’s changefeed on the bigchain table.
+BigchainDB doesn't use timestamps to determine the order of transactions or blocks.
+In particular, the order of blocks is determined by MongoDB's oplog (or RethinkDB's changefeed) on the bigchain table.

 BigchainDB does use timestamps for some things.
 When a Transaction is written to the backlog, a timestamp is assigned called the

 assignment_timestamp, to determine if it has been waiting in the backlog for too long (i.e. because the node assigned to it hasn't handled it yet).

 Including Trusted Timestamps¶

 If you want to create a transaction payload with a trusted timestamp, you can.

 One way to do that would be to send a payload to a trusted timestamping service.
 They will send back a timestamp, a signature, and their public key.
 They should also explain how you can verify the signature.
 You can then include the original payload, the timestamp, the signature, and the service's public key in your transaction metadata.
 That way, anyone with the verification instructions can verify that the original payload was signed by the trusted timestamping service.

 BigchainDB has a utility function named

 timestamp() which amounts to:

 timestamp() = str(round(time.time()))